SAP-samples/teched2022-DT181/exercises/ex4/README.md

 ![](./images/image73.png)

-If not in the right order, you can rearrange the columns by (54)dragging and (55) dropping the columns.
+(54)(55) If not in the right order, you can rearrange the columns by drag and drop.

 ![](./images/image74.png)